denoland/fresh/docs/getting-started/create-a-project.md

   be referenced by modules that might be shipped to the client.
 By default this just re-exports the `fresh` server libraries.

-Finally, two folders are created that contain your routes and islands
+Two important folders are also created that contain your routes and islands
 respectively:

 - **`routes/`**: This folder contains all of the routes in your project.
 The